-- section 14(3) which enables the Revenue Commissioners to mitigate penalties payable in respect of late payment of duty, - section 126B which enables an appeal against an assessment to duty (the internal review procedures set out in Statement of Practice SP-GEN/2/99 (Revised January 2005) also apply), and - section 152 which enables the Revenue Commissioners to refund duty in certain circumstances but also see section 159A as regards the time limit for making a refund claim and section 159B as regards interest that may be payable on such refunds.
+- section 14(3) which enables the Revenue Commissioners to mitigate penalties payable in respect of late payment of duty, - section 126B which enables an appeal against an assessment to duty (the internal review procedures set out in Statement of Practice SP-GEN/2/99 (Revised January 2005) also apply), and section 152 which enables the Revenue Commissioners to refund duty in certain circumstances - but also see section 159A as regards the time limit for making a refund claim and section 159B as regards interest that may be payable on such refunds.

-"bank", "building society", "card account", "debit card", and "promoter" are self- (1) explanatory.
+"account holder", "bank", "basic payment account", "building society", "card (1) account", "cash card", "combined card", "debit card" and "promoter" are self-explanatory.